Meet Alastor

 Meet Stella

-Stella is very selective with who she enjoys to spend quality time with, and thus reflects the personality of a Grey wonderfully.
-She likes to interact and dance but is shy about being held.
-Stella has a silver leg-band, while Boomer doesn’t.
+Stella came to us after her owner passed away unexpectedly.
+She was willed to the founder, Pete, and will be here for the rest of her days.
+She is very selective with who she enjoys to spend quality time with, and thus reflects the personality of a Grey to a T .
+She prefers men, but really just depends on who is calm and confident with her.
+She likes to interact and dance, but is shy about being held by strangers.
+Stella has a silver leg-band, while our other Grey, Boomer, doesn’t.
 She can say: “Pew-Pew,” “Whoa!”
-“Let’s go to Walmart,” “Play ball!” and clicks, beeps, quacks, clucks, meows, imitates a crow, makes a bomb drop sound, and whistles part of “Jingle Bells,” will mimic you clicking your tongue to her, whistles “Take Me Out to the Ball Game,” “Hey, Bob.”
+“Let’s go to Walmart,” “Play ball!” "wanna cracker?" and clicks, beeps, quacks, clucks, meows, imitates a crow, makes a bomb drop sound, whistles “Jingle Bells,” will mimic you clicking your tongue to her, whistles “Take Me Out to the Ball Game,” and “Hey, Bob"; (her old owner).

 About Congo African Greys